Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Review of quantitative sheaf theory

-The invariance of étale cohomology under base change between algebraically closed fields implies that the complexity is well-defined (\ie it does not depend on the choice of field of definition of the generic points~$a_m$).
+The invariance of étale cohomology under base change between algebraically closed fields implies that the complexity is well-defined (\ie it does not depend on the choice of fields of definition of the generic points~$a_m$).

 \begin{lemma} Let $(X,u)$ be a quasi-projective variety over~$k$ and let~$M$ be an object of~$\Der(X)$.
 The following inequality holds:

 \end{lemma}